a-b-street/docs/book/src/dev/ui.md

 stuff to the GPU, but it's cheap to draw something already uploaded.
 So you use a `GeomBatch` to build up that list of colored polygons, then upload it by doing `ctx.upload(batch)`.
 Later on, you can `g.redraw(&drawable)` as many times as you want and it's fast.
+You don't keep the `GeomBatch` around; it's just the builder for a `Drawable`.

 How should you batch stuff?
 Issuing redraw calls is fast, but not when there's lots of them.
 So for example, one `Drawable` per every building on the map would